 - Scratchy throat: A scratchy throat is often a warning sign that you’re about to get sick, but it can also be a symptom of a dry environment.
 Your throat contains mucous membranes that dry out quickly, leading to the feeling of a dry, unpleasantly scratchy throat.

 - Irritated sinuses and nosebleeds: Just as with a scratchy throat, your sinus cavities and mucous membranes in your nose can dry out quickly, leading to a burning or irritating sensation.
 Nosebleeds can result from dried, irritated mucous membranes, and the easiest solution is to increase the humidity.
+For more help with this issue, see our article here to find the best humidifier for nosebleeds.

 - Static electricity: When your home is appropriately humidified, the static electricity in the air naturally dissipates.
 However, indoor air is excellent at storing electrons when it is dry.
 This build-up of static electricity can cause unexpected electric shocks when you touch a conductor, such as a doorknob or a metal surface.